DefinitionThis section has been translated automatically.

 - Stege H (2008) Ultraviolet therapy of chronic hand eczema. dermatologist 59: 696-702

-Incoming links (1)Artichoke allergy;
+Incoming links (2)Artichoke allergy; Eczema of the hands;

 Outgoing links (19)Alitretinoin; Artifacts; Azathioprine; Bowen's disease; Ciclosporin a; Clobetasol-17-propionate; Glucocorticosteroids systemic; Hand dermatitis (overview); Isotretinoin; Lichen planus classic type; ...
 Show all